AnthonyAndroulakis/SungMelodyAssessment/README.md

 SMM.py, Anthony Androulakis, 2019
-# Sung Melody Transcription
+# Sung Melody Assessment
-Sung Melody Transcription in Python, this is a vastly-more-efficient version of my SMM.m
+Sung Melody Assessment in Python, more efficient and simple that my codes 2 years ago

 ## Requirements:
 1) .wav file of a sung melody, any length